davidje13/tty-typesetter/README.md

 (skin tone modifier) will be printed separately, occupying 2 cells each.
 But when the font actually renders the text, they are combined into a single glyph.

-TTY Typesetter does not currently attempt to fix this, but even if/when it does, this introduces an artificial limit on the line width which cannot be fixed (because the terminal will soft wrap the line once it believes it is too long, even if the font can render the line in less space.
+Fixing the alignment introduces an artificial limit on the line width (because the terminal will soft wrap the line once it believes it is too long, even if the font can render the line in less space.

+`tty-typesetter` instead takes the approach of intentionally breaking up these grapheme clusters if the terminal would exhibit this behaviour, making them behave instead like terminals which do not support grapheme clusters at all.
+This can be configured with `splitUnsupportedGraphemeClusters`.

 Some terminals fully support grapheme clusters (e.g. kitty), and some support them via the "Mode 2027" proposal.